Assigning times to minimise reachability in temporal graphs

 We begin by considering the special case in which $\mathcal{E}$ consists of pairwise disjoint, singleton edge sets.
-We show that \singTempOrd\, is $\NP$-complete on general graphs, but can be solved efficiently in some special cases: \singTempOrd\, is polynomial-time solvable on DAGs and, when restricted to trees, admits an FPT algorithm parameterised by either (1) vertex cover number, or (2) the maximum permitted reachability $k$.
-We also give a polynomial-time algorithm to compute a constant-factor approximation to the optimisation version of the problem on graphs of bounded maximum degree.
+We show that \singTempOrd\, is $\NP$-complete on general graphs, but that the optimisation version admits a linear-time constant-factor approximation algorithm when restricted to graphs of bounded maximum degree.
+We also consider the problem on some special classes of graphs, and show that \singTempOrd\, is polynomial-time solvable on DAGs and, when restricted to trees, admits an FPT algorithm parameterised by either the maximum permitted reachability $k$ or the maximum degree; we also give an improved approximation algorithm for trees.

 In the more general case of \tempOrd, we show that the problem remains $\NP$-complete even on trees and DAGs, and moreover is $\W[1]$-hard on trees when parameterised by the vertex cover number.
 In this setting we can obtain a constant-factor approximation to the optimisation problem on graphs of bounded maximum degree provided that the edge-class interaction graph is bipartite or has bounded degree.